 Each state can impose additional restrictions on the sale, purchase, and transfer of NFA firearms (Title II) in addition to the compliance that is required with the National Firearms Act.

-In Iowa you can own the following items that are regulated the the National Firearms Act – (See the limitations below for NFA firearms except suppressors)
+In Iowa you can use a Gun Trust or NFA Trust to own the following items that are regulated the the National Firearms Act – (See the limitations below for NFA firearms except suppressors)

-Silencers Any (legal for civilian and individual ownership including Gun Trusts on 3/31/2016)
+- Suppressors / Silencers (legal for civilian and individual ownership including Gun Trusts on 3/31/2016)

 In Iowa you cannot own the following NFA restricted items.

-Although Title II firearms are permitted in the state their ownership is severely limited to the following circumstances.
-Suppressors became legal for civilian ownership on March 31, 2016
+*Although Title II firearms are permitted in the state their ownership, except for suppressors, is severely limited to the following circumstances.

-8. A resident of this state who possesses an offensive weapon which is a curio or relic firearm under the federal Firearms Act, 18 U.S.C. ch.
-44,solely for use in the official functions of a historical reenactment organization of which the person is a member, if the offensive weapon has been permanently rendered unfit for the firing of live ammunition.
+- A resident of this state who possesses an offensive weapon which is a curio or relic firearm under the federal Firearms Act, 18 U.S.C. ch.
+44, solely for use in the official functions of a historical reenactment organization of which the person is a member, if the offensive weapon has been permanently rendered unfit for the firing of live ammunition.
 The offensive weapon may, however, be adapted for the firing of blank ammunition.

-Follow this link to find out more about Iowa and NFA restrictions on Class 3 Firearms
+Follow this link to find out more about Iowa and NFA restrictions on Title II Firearms